An Euy Srey An

+The film is also known as Khmers after Angkor.
+It is considered a popular production of the "Golden Age" of Cambodian cinema.

 Plot

 A poor farmer named Chea returns home to his family after going to school for several years and befriends a Sou who later inherits his father's wealth and high-ranking status.

 Upon finishing school and returning home, Chea soon falls in love with his neighbour, Orn.
-His happiness is shattered when his ill father passes away and the landowner demands for their cow for an overdue rent.
-Chea pleas with the landowner to give him a few days while he goes to ask his old friend Sou for some financial help.
-Upon his arrival at Sou's residence, Chea quickly discovers that Sou's recently inherited status has caused him to ignore and pretend that he doesn't know Chea because of his peasant background.
+His happiness is shattered when his ill father passes away and the landowner demands their cow in lieu of overdue rent.
+Chea pleads with the landowner to give him a few days while he goes to ask his old friend Sou for some financial help.
+Upon his arrival at Sou's residence, Chea quickly discovers that Sou's recently inherited status has caused him to ignore him and pretend that he doesn't know Chea because of his peasant background.
 Chea is turned down and returns home with a predicament.

 Chea and his younger brother soon begin selling noodles in order to make enough cash for the family.
 His luck is cut short when he realizes his competition against another noodle seller, making for many light, comedic incidents.

 Once their debt is cleared Chea asks his mother to ask for Orn's hand in marriage.
 This is soon arranged and Chea and An become engaged.
 Both families then begin to raise money to have the wedding with Chea continuing to sell noodles and An selling silk cloths with her mother.
 One day An and her mother were stopped by Sou who instantly falls in love with An and decides to buy every piece of silk cloth they have.
 Sou also sends a henchmen with An and her mother to find out where they live just in case he may need to purchase more of their silk.
 The henchmen reports back that Chea is engaged to An and Sou arranges a plan to get rid of Chea, in order to have An for himself.